rfo909/CFT/README.md

 $ JavaFiles->f out(f.path)
 ```

+The arrow indicates a loop, followed by a loop variable.

 Now you get a list of strings, each the path of a Java file.
 This illustrates that although
-the output from JavaFiles looks incomplete, missing the paths etc, full objects are returned,
+the output from JavaFiles looks like text, it is really a list of File objects, each with
+functions we can call, such as the .path function.

-on which a number of functions can be called.
-To see all available functions, just create
+To see all available functions for File objects, we can create
-a file object and follow it by "help".
+a File object using the global File() function, and follow it by "help".
 The file does not need to exist.

 ```
 $ File("x") help